Punit-Dethe/SideSurf/README.md

 *   **Website Shortcuts:** Use the settings to create shortcuts to your most frequently visited websites for even faster navigation.

+## Future Updates

+We are continuously working to improve Sidesurf.
+Here are some of the features and enhancements on our roadmap:

+*   **UI/UX Overhaul:** A complete redesign of the user interface for a more modern, intuitive, and visually appealing experience.
+*   **Image Widget:** Similar to the text widget, you'll be able to interact with any image on a webpage or from your local files.
+This will include features for analysis, annotation, and quick sharing.
+*   **Taskbar Stability:** We are working on improving the browser's stability and integration with the operating system's taskbar.
+*   **Integrated Notes & Screenshot Storage:** A new system for capturing, storing, and organizing your screenshots and notes directly within the browser.

 ## Built With

 * [Electron](https://www.electronjs.org/)